Find Your Perfect School

 Genes are proven to be passed along by parents with social anxiety to children, but moving to a new location is also a factor.
 You are new to the environment, seeing new faces and circumstances.
 It can be so stressful, especially for someone who already has anxiety back home.

-Social anxiety comes in whenever you are starting to meet new friends, figuring whether you will have a circle or not.
+Social anxiety comes in whenever you are starting to meet new friends, or figuring out whether you will have a circle or not.
 Most often, college students build a new identity different from who they are at home.
 And since you are now living by yourself, probably at your college dorm, you feel so anxious dealing with adult responsibilities.

-It’s understandable that you feel more socially anxious, especially if you came to college feeling inadequate or unprepared.
+Understandably, you feel more socially anxious, especially if you came to college feeling inadequate or unprepared.
 After all, college is a big transition in your life – you are now officially an adult!

 To make matters worse, the pressure to succeed in college is high, as well as more competition.